wazo-communication/wazo-call-recording-uuid-plugin/README.md

 wazo-plugind-cli -c "install git https://github.com/wazo-communication/wazo-call-recording-uuid-plugin"
 ```

-Installing this plugin does not cause interruption of service.
+Installing this plugin will restart `wazo-call-logd`.

 This plugin adds a new CLI command `wazo-migrate-recording-uuid` that can be
 used to synchronize recording UUIDs manually.
 This command will be executed